maxnfrankel/maxnfrankel.github.io/pages/2_Art and science in Stockholm.md

 Early in December, I reached out to the SciLifeLab external relations team again and proposed a program connecting researchers at SciLifeLab and artists at the KKH.
 Inspired in part by the exhibition The Life of a Neuron at ARTECHOUSE in New York City, seen a week before I departed for Stockholm, as well as the exhibition Eternal Life at Liljevalchs, which I saw in October, I wanted to create a collaboration between artists and scientists on a scale larger than just my personal research.
 With approximately 700 researchers working at the Solna campus of SciLifeLab, it seemed like the perfect place for such a project to occur.
 The external relations office at SciLifeLab was enthusiastic about supporting the program and has helped me a great deal in organizing the program.

 On December 14th, I gave a presentation to a post-master’s course at the KKH, taught by Professors Broms and Larsson.
-The art professors wrote up a program description for KKH students and selected 15 artists, half post-masters and half program students, through their own application process.
+The art professors wrote up a program description for KKH students and aimed to select 10 artists, half post-masters and half program students, through their own application process.

 On my end, I recruited scientists with the help of the external relations office.
+With 10 artists, we were hoping to find 10 researchers.
 To generate interest and explain the program, on December 15th, I announced the program to researchers at SciLifeLab’s WinterFest.
 I also announced the program through email to all SciLifeLab employees and collected applications through a form created by the external relations office.

 ![Flyer for program](/pages/images/Art&Science in Stockholm/ArtAndScienceflyer.png){: .center style="float: center" width="70%" }
 <center>
 Flyer created by Sophia Marret.
 </center>

+We ended up getting 32 applicants to the program, much more than we expected.
+Instead of selecting 10 researchers from the applicants, we decided to restructure the program to accomodate for everyone.
+Due to the large number of researchers, the art professors decided to accept all the artist applicants as well.

-I scheduled lab tours in the week following the first meeting, and assigned each artist to two labs based off of a ranked selection made by the artist.
+I assigned each artist to two labs based off of a ranked selection made by the artist and scheduled lab tours in the week following the first meeting.
 These tours are currently underway.
-We plan to have an exhibition of the artwork created in this program on April 25th.
+We hope that these visits will spark collaborations, and we plan to have an exhibition of the artwork created on April 25th.